 Finally, we look to actual consumers and find out what they think after owning the guns for some time.
 How they hold up over constant or repeated use, we take into account user error or neglect while we score their complaints and accolades.

-The Best Pellet Guns of 2018
+The Best Pellet Guns

 Here is the list of the best pellet guns of 2018.
 We are confident you will find the best model for you on this list.

 Daisy is a name we all recognize and have been producing high quality, top of the line pellet and BB guns since the 1800s.
 The 880 Powerline continues this long-standing tradition with an air rifle that promises to deliver.

 The multi-pump rifle will hold up to 50 BBs or pellets in the holding chamber, each of the .177 caliber.
 For each shot, you will need to pull the bolt before the pump loads the air.
 You can pump multiple times to build up air pressure, though no more the 15 is recommended.

 When fired, the BBs will travel up to 750 feet per second (FPS) while the pellets can reach up to 715 FPS.
 Your accuracy is improved with the 4x15mm scope, that has a front focal lens and a rear adjustable lens.